Anti-ship missile system

 Marte MK2/N is a ship-launched variant of the Marte Mk2 family of anti-ship weapon systems developed by European missile manufacturer, MBDA.

-Introduced in January 2006, the surface-to-surface missile system can be carried on new-build or existing naval vessels such as fast attack craft and offshore patrol vessels with lengths between 25m to 50m.
+Introduced in January 2006, the surface-to-surface missile system can be carried on newbuild or existing naval vessels, such as fast attack craft and offshore patrol vessels, with lengths between 25m and 50m.
 It is also suited for integration onto Marte MK2 mobile coastal defence system (MDCS).

-The system is designed for use by the navies to engage fast manoeuvring targets at medium ranges within the exclusive economic zone (EEZ) in all weather conditions.
+The system is designed for use by navies to engage fast manoeuvring targets at medium ranges within exclusive economic zones (EEZ) in all weather conditions.
 It can also be deployed in low-intensity naval warfare operations to destroy a number of low and high-value targets.

 MBDA secured the first export contract for Marte MK2/N rapid-response anti-ship missile systems from the UAE Navy in 2009, for integration onto its new fast attack craft that are based on Ghannatha-class combat vessels.
 First deliveries of the missile took place in 2012.